Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Methodology

 \subsection{Data Processing}

-The mean background images of the first and second exposures were subtracted from the corresponding single-exposed particle image pairs.
+Mean background images of the first and second exposures were subtracted from the corresponding particle images.
 The instantaneous streamwise and transverse velocities, $u(x,y,t)$ and $v(x,y,t)$, were determined from the particle image pairs using \ac{2C-2D} \ac{MCCD} \ac{PIV}~\cite{willert1991digital,soria1996investigation}.
-A final interrogation window of 64 px $\times$ 32 px on a grid with spacing of 32 px $\times$ 16 px, in $x$ and $y$, respectively, was used.
-This aspect ratio was chosen to capture the higher streamwise velocity component and the higher velocity gradients in the transverse direction, while still being sufficiently large for the interrogation window to contain approximately 10 particles common to both images of each pair.
+The final interrogation window size was 64 px $\times$ 32 px, with a grid spacing of 32 px $\times$ 16 px in the streamwise $x$ and transverse $y$ directions, respectively.
+This aspect ratio was selected to capture the higher streamwise velocity component and the higher velocity gradients in the transverse direction, while ensuring each interrogation window contained approximately 10 particles common to both images of each pair.
 The quality of the cross-correlation was increased through the application of an 8-point Hart filter.
-A maximum displacement limit of 20 px and normalised local median filter~\cite{westerweel2005universal}, with a threshold of 2 standard errors, was applied to the raw displacement vectors.
-The validation criteria resulted in a rejection of 2.3\% of vectors, which were replaced by an interpolation of a 2nd-order polynomial fit of their 13 nearest neighbours~\cite{soria1996investigation}.
+A maximum displacement limit of 20 px and normalised local median filter~\cite{westerweel2005universal}, with a threshold of 2 standard deviations, were applied to the raw displacement vectors.
+The validation criteria resulted in a rejection of 2.3\% of vectors, which were replaced by an interpolation using a second-order polynomial fit of their 13 nearest neighbours~\cite{soria1996investigation}.
 A total of $N_T = 12,600$ two-component velocity vector fields, each containing 50,000+ vectors, were determined.
 The instantaneous velocity fluctuations $u'(x,y,t)$ and $v'(x,y,t)$ were calculated by subtracting the mean velocity field, $\ol{u}(x,y)$ and $\ol{v}(x,y)$, from the instantaneous velocity field, $u(x,y,t)$ and $v(x,y,t)$.

-The 95\% confidence interval of the \ac{2C-2D} \ac{MCCD}\ac{PIV} algorithm used is 0.06 pixels~\cite{soria1996investigation}, which corresponds to a standard error of $ \sigma_{\vps_u} = 0.03$ pixels.
-The standard error of the instantaneous velocities is thus $1.1 \times 10^{-3}$ m/s.
+The 95\% confidence interval of the \ac{2C-2D} \ac{MCCD}\ac{PIV} algorithm used is 0.06 pixels~\cite{soria1996investigation}, corresponding to a standard error of $\sigma_{\vps_u}$ = 0.03 pixels.
+This translates to a standard error of $1.1 \times 10^{-3}$ m/s in the instantaneous velocities.
 The uncertainty of the mean velocity arising from the random nature of the turbulent fluctuations can be estimated by including the mean streamwise Reynolds stress~\cite{benedict1996towards,sun20252c2d}